Skip to main content

 Search parameters

-The above MCP search tools support optional parameters that your AI applications can use to control and refine search results.
+The search tool supports optional parameters that your AI applications can use to control and refine search results.

 Get page parameters